Exploring

 Schedule a 30-min Conversation

 Curious about working together?
 Let's just have a conversation first.
-We can chat about what you're hoping to learn, what's been frustrating you, how you like to learn, and get to know each other.
+We can chat about what you're hoping to learn, what's been frustrating you, how you like to learn, and get to know each other first.

 Tutoring Rates